Tantalor93/opentelemetry-collector-example/README.md

 `docker-compose up`

-`http://localhost:16686` to search for the traces in the Jaeger UIs.
+`http://localhost:16686` to search for the traces in the Jaeger UIs `localhost:4318` exposes HTTP API of otel collector